iftikhar1995/LearningPython/README.md

-# Learning Python
+# Software Design Pattern Implementation
 The project contains the implementation of software design patterns in python:

 # Getting Started
 Following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-1. Clone the repository using below command:
+- Clone the repository using below command:\
    ```git clone <https://github.com/iftikhar1995/LearningPython.git>```

 # Project Structure Overview